Disability Access Service – DAS

 How Does Disney Disability Access Service (DAS) work?

-Once a guest is signed up with the DAS system with Guest Relations, they will be issued a DAS card.
-To utilize the DAS at Disneyland guests visit a Guest Relations kiosk and set up attraction times, at Walt Disney World guests simply go to an attraction and show their card to the cast member at the entrance.
 Based on the current stand-by queue, the guest will then receive a return time to come back and experience the attraction without waiting in the line.
-This return time is valid throughout the rest of the day.
+This return time is valid throughout the rest of the day, however guests may only hold one return time at a time.
 When entering an attraction using DAS the guest with the DAS and their party will be admitted directly onto the attraction.
 The guest with the DAS pass must be present in order for anyone to experience the attraction without entering the normal queue.
+The person with the DAS may bring up to three additional party members to each attraction.

 Frequently Asked Questions